r4dixx/discord-quotebot/README.md

 ```
 Note there's no comma on the very last line.

-7. Create a discord invite by pasting your bot `Client Id` into where it says CLIENT_ID_GOES_HERE in this link:
+8. Create a discord invite by pasting your bot `Client Id` into where it says CLIENT_ID_GOES_HERE in this link:
 ```
 https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID_GOES_HERE&scope=bot&permissions=2097176631
 ```
 A box should pop up asking you to invite the bot to your discord server. choose which server you want and hit ok

-8. run `node quote.js` to start the bot, it should output one of the random quotes as sign it is online.
+9. run `node quote.js` to start the bot, it should output one of the random quotes as sign it is online.

-9. Check your bot by typing the prefix and command you chose into discord.
+10. Check your bot by typing the prefix and command you chose into discord.

-10. Enjoy